What is an electrical surge?

 Determine how many items you will be plugging into your surge suppressor, and purchase one with at least as many outlets as you expect to need.
 Remember that transformer plugs are wider than standard plugs.
 Many surge protectors are designed to accommodate transformer plugs without blocking adjacent outlets.

-The industry standard for measuring electrical energy is Joules.
-A surge protector's Joule Rating tells you how much energy the surge protector can absorb before it fails.
+As previously mentioned, a surge protector's joule rating tells you how much energy the surge protector can absorb before it fails.
 A higher number indicates greater protection.

 Look for a "green" surge protector with special circuitry that reduces energy consumption and lowers your utility bills.